NSLS-II/scientific-python-cookiecutter/docs/source/pre-commit.rst

 The same procedure holds for applying black to files.
-**However, Flake8 is checker and not a formatter.
+**However, Flake8 is a checker and not a formatter.
 It will only report issues, not change them.**